Pig, Kentucky

 Pig is an unincorporated community in southern Edmonson County, Kentucky, United States.

-Pig is generally referred to as the area near KY 422, stretching from the road's southern terminus at US 31-W, north along KY 259 towards Rhoda and KY 70 towards Brownsville.
+History

 The town was named after disputes over which name to choose.
 A resident stated he saw a small hog on the road.
 The name of "Pig" was then accepted.

-It is part of the Bowling Green, Kentucky Metropolitan Statistical Area.
+Geography

+Pig is located at the intersection of KY 259 and KY 422.
+KY 259 leads northwest towards Rhoda and Brownsville, and southeast towards US 31W.
+Park Boundary Road (also known as Cedar Sink Road) is a continuation of KY 422's roadbed north of that route's northern terminus leading to KY 70 within the nearby Mammoth Cave National Park.

-The Pig community is approximately 21.2 miles (34.1 km) away from Bowling Green, which is in Warren County.
+The Pig community is also approximately 21.2 mi northeast of Bowling Green, which is inneighboring Warren County.
+It is part of the Bowling Green Metropolitan Statistical Area.